Medical conditions that may complicate having your tooth pulled.

 15) Adrenal insufficiency.

-When a person is placed in a stressful situation (like having a tooth pulled), their adrenal gland supports their body’s needed response by increasing its production of hormones (notably cortisol, the “stress” hormone).
+When a person is placed in a stressful situation like having a tooth pulled, their adrenal gland supports their body’s needed response by increasing its production of hormones (notably cortisol, the “stress” hormone).

-If the patient’s adrenal gland is unable to produce a satisfactory level of hormones, they are at risk for experiencing acute adrenal insufficiency.
+If the patient’s adrenal gland is unable to produce a satisfactory level of hormones, they are at risk of experiencing acute adrenal insufficiency.
 Possible symptoms include: hypotension (low blood pressure), syncope (fainting), nausea, confusion, headache, and vomiting.

 ▲ Section references – Fragiskos, Hupp